amaiyazinggg/2201_COL106/README.md

 # 2201_COL106
-Assignments for the course COL106: Data Structures and Algorithms at IIT Delhi for the Fall Semester 2022
+This repository contains the assignments for the undergraduate course on Data Structures and Algorithms at IIT Delhi, Fall Semester 2022.

+## Assignment 1
+## Assignment 2
+## Assignment 3
+## Assignment 4
+## Assignment 5